This Chicken and Chorizo Pasta recipe is a winner! It’s ready to eat in under 40 minutes, making it a great choice for a comforting midweek meal.

 - Freshly chopped basil leaves.
 Fresh basil and tomatoes are the perfect pairing!

-- It’s always a good idea to save a small cup of the water when you’re draining the pasta.
-If the sauce is too thick or claggy, just stir in a little of the water and it will give you a beautifully smooth sauce.
+It’s always a good idea to save a small cup of the starchy cooking water when you’re draining the pasta.
+If the sauce is too thick or claggy, just stir in a little water and you will get a beautifully smooth sauce.
 You might not need it, but at least it’s on hand if you do.

 THE tomato SAUCE